leeper/opinioncourse/Notes/Week13.md

 # Week 13 Notes #
 November 27, 2013

+## Assignment ##
+Please write a 500-word essay that addresses the prompt below.

+>Representation is historically defined as a one-way link between public (or public opinions specifically) and elected representatives.
+Yet much of the public's information about politics comes (directly or indirectly) from elected officials and other politicians.
+The public's views are thus endogenous to the institutions meant to represent those views.
+As such, representation as defined by democratic theory is impossible.

+Defend, challenge, or qualify the above statement, with reference to literature from the course.

+Send your essay to the two other members of your group and to the instructor by 12:00 (noon) on Tuesday.
+In class, you will provide feedback to each other in groups on each other's essays.

 ## General questions ##
 * Did you learn anything from this week's readings?
 If so, what?
 * What aspect(s) of this week's readings did you find the most compelling?